Yu-HuanWu/TA_TS_Counter/README.md

 a react practice

-Dedicated to our TA from app academy, who is the number one Taylor Swift fan.
+Dedicated to our TA from App Academy, who is *the* number one Taylor Swift fan.